Same-sex marriage in Delaware: Subsequent developments

-Marriage statistics
+Demographics and marriage statistics

-2,092 marriage licenses were issued to same-sex couples from July 1, 2013 to June 30, 2014.
+2,092 marriage licenses were issued to same-sex couples from July 1, 2013, to June 30, 2014.
 In Sussex County and Kent County, around 37% and 10% of marriage licenses were granted to same-sex couples, respectively.
 Same-sex marriages made up around 26% of all marriages statewide.
 The high percentage is mostly attributed to the fact that same-sex marriages could not be legally performed in the neighbouring states of New Jersey and Pennsylvania.

+The 2020 U.S. census showed that there were 3,194 married same-sex couple households (1,428 male couples and 1,766 female couples) and 1,679 unmarried same-sex couple households in Delaware.